 Our Company's provisioning policy was as per the RBI prudential norms up to Fiscal 2018.
 However, on transition to IndAS, the Company is bound to follow the Expected Credit Loss model as per IndAS norms to provide for Impairment of Loan Assets.
-Accordingly, the IndAS financials as of Fiscal 2021, Fiscal 2020 and Fiscal 2019, with the transitioned figures as on March 31, 2018 have been worked as per the ECL model.
+Accordingly, the IndAS financials as of the half year ended September 30, 2021, Fiscal 2021, Fiscal 2020 and Fiscal 2019, with the transitioned figures as on March 31, 2018 have been worked as per the ECL model.